software-mansion/react-native-gesture-handler/docs/handler-pan.md

 When the given number of fingers is placed on the screen and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.
 Should be a positive integer.

 ---
-### `minOffsetRangeStartX`, `minOffsetRangeEndX`
+### `activeOffsetX`, `activeOffsetY`

-Range along X axis where fingers travels without activation of handler.
-Moving outside this range implies activation of handler
+Range along X or Y axis where fingers travels without activation of handler.
+Moving outside this range implies activation of handler.
+Range could be given as array or a single number.
+ If range is set as array, first value must be negative, a the second one positive.
+ If there's given only positive number `p`, it means that range is: `(-inf, p)`.
+If the number if negative, the range is: `(p, inf)`.

 ---
-### `minOffsetRangeStartY`, `minOffsetRangeEndY`
+### `failOffsetX`, `failOffsetY`

-Range along Y axis where fingers travels without activation of handler.
-Moving outside this range implies activation of handler
+When the finger moves outside this range along X or Y axis and handler hasn't yet activated it will fail recognizing the gesture.
+Range could be given as array or a single number.
+ If range is set as array, first value must be negative, a the second one positive.
+ If there's given only positive number `p`, it means that range is: `(-inf, p)`.
+If the number if negative, the range is: `(p, inf)`.

 ---
-### `maxOffsetRangeStartX`, `maxOffsetRangeEndX`

-When the finger moves outside this range along X axis and handler hasn't yet activated it will fail recognizing the gesture.

----
-### `maxOffsetRangeStartY`, `maxOffsetRangeEndY`

-When the finger moves outside this range along Y axis and handler hasn't yet activated it will fail recognizing the gesture.

----
 ### `maxDeltaX`

-> This method is depracated but supported for backward compability.
+> This method is deprecated but supported for backward compatibility.
 Please use `maxOffsetRangeStartX` and `maxOffsetRangeEndX`.

 When the finger travels the given distance expressed in points along X axis and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.

 ---
 ### `maxDeltaY`

-> This method is depracated but supported for backward compability.
+> This method is deprecated but supported for backward compatibility.
 Please use `maxOffsetRangeStartY` and `maxOffsetRangeEndY`.

 When the finger travels the given distance expressed in points along Y axis and handler hasn't yet [activated](state.md#active) it will fail recognizing the gesture.

 ---
 ### `minOffsetX`

-> This method is depracated but supported for backward compability.
+> This method is deprecated but supported for backward compatibility.
 Please use `minOffsetRangeStartX` or `minOffsetRangeEndX`.

 Minimum distance expressed in points along X axis the finger (or multiple finger) need to travel before the handler [activates](state.md#active).
 If set to a negative value we expect the finger to travel "left" by the given distance.
 When set to a positive number the handler will activate on a movement to the "right".
 If you wish for the movement direction to be ignored use [`minDeltaX`](#mindeltax) instead.

 ---
 ### `minOffsetY`

-> This method is depracated but supported for backward compability.
+> This method is deprecated but supported for backward compatibility.
 Please use `minOffsetRangeStartY` or `minOffsetRangeEndY`.

 Minimum distance expressed in points along Y axis the finger (or multiple finger) need to travel before the handler [activates](state.md#active).
 If set to a negative value we expect the finger to travel "up" by the given distance.
 When set to a positive number the handler will activate on a movement to the "bottom".
 If you wish for the movement direction to be ignored use [`minDeltaY`](#mindeltay) instead.

 ---
 ### `minDeltaX`

-> This method is depracated but supported for backward compability.
+> This method is deprecated but supported for backward compatibility.
 Please use `minOffsetRangeStartX` and `minOffsetRangeEndX`.

 Minimum distance expressed in points along X axis the finger (or multiple finger) need to travel (left or right) before the handler [activates](state.md#active).
 Unlike [`minoffsetx`](#minoffsetx) this parameter accepts only non-negative numbers that represents the distance in point units.
 If you want for the handler to [activate](state.md#active) for the movement in one particular direction use [`minOffsetX`](#minoffsetx) instead.

 ---
 ### `minDeltaY`

-> This method is depracated but supported for backward compability.
+> This method is deprecated but supported for backward compatibility.
 Please use `minOffsetRangeStartY` and `minOffsetRangeEndY`.

 Minimum distance expressed in points along Y axis the finger (or multiple finger) need to travel (top or bottom) before the handler [activates](state.md#active).
 Unlike [`minOffsetY`](#minoffsety) this parameter accepts only non-negative numbers that represents the distance in point units.
 If you want for the handler to [activate](state.md#active) for the movement in one particular direction use [`minOffsetY`](#minoffsety) instead.